manaalsyed/aws-mwaa-local-runner/README.md

+# CEP AWS Local Runner

+Use this tool to run MWAA (Amazon Managed Airflow) in a docker container.
+This allows for testing without pushing (i.e. overwriting production code)
+Currently this repo is meant to be run in side the airflow repo.
+Eventually will make the directory a configuration, and it doesn't matter where on your machine it lives.

 ## Note
 Starting from Airflow version 2.9, MWAA has open-sourced the original Docker image used in our production deployments.
 You can refer to our open-source image repository at https://github.com/aws/amazon-mwaa-docker-images to create a local environment identical to that of MWAA.
 You can also continue to use the MWAA Local Runner for testing and packaging requirements for all Airflow versions supported on MWAA.